decretist/Dissertation/Chapter2/presentation.md

 be useful evidence in the search for new topics introduced between the first and second recensions.

----

-The way in which canons are presented in the *Decretum* differs somewhat from the way in which they were presented in the formal sources from which Gratian selected his material.
-A canon in the formal sources typically included an inscription, a rubric, and the canon text.
-Gratian added a *dictum post canonem* (plural *dicta post canones*) containing his own commentary on the preceding canon or series of canons, a feature he borrowed from Alger of Liège's theological treatise *De misericordia et iustitia* but without immediate precedent in the canonical literature.[^2p7]

-Finally, there are the *dicta post canones*, usually abbreviated d.p.c. and literally meaning "something said after the canons."
-The *dicta post* are statements that Gratian made on his own authority as a jurist, carry the thread of his argument, and do his interpretive work.
+A chapter in the formal sources from which Gratian selected his material typically included an inscription, a rubric, and a canon text.
+Gratian added a *dictum post canonem* containing his own commentary on the preceding canon or series of canons, a feature he borrowed from Alger of Liège's theological treatise *De misericordia et iustitia* but without immediate precedent in the canonical literature.[^2p7] The *dicta post canones* are statements that Gratian made on his own authority as a jurist, carry the thread of his argument, and do his interpretive work.
 The *dicta* are texts that Gratian (whether we think of him as one person or many) actually wrote, and are therefore subject to analysis for authorship attribution.
 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[@winroth_making_2000, 187]

 [^2p1]: See Appendix 2 for the Python code listing for my implementation of the recursive-descent parser.
 Thanks to Patricio Simari of the